DGagnon333/gcloud-vm-generator/README.md

 - For new projects, ensure proper IAM permissions are configured
 - The closest Google Cloud zone to London is europe-west2-a

+-  Tips for Instance Creation:
+   - Use the Google Cloud Console UI's "Equivalent Code" feature to generate commands
+   - Access this by clicking "<> Equivalent Code" in the instance creation interface

 ## Useful Commands

 ```bash